ssl-hep/ServiceX_frontend/README.md

   minio_password: <minio-secretkey>
 ```

-Finally, you can create the objects `ServiceXAdaptor` and `MinioAdaptor` by hand in your code, passing them as arguments to `ServiceXDataset` and inject custom endpoints and usernames and passwords, avoiding the configuration system.
+Finally, you can create the objects `ServiceXAdaptor` and `MinioAdaptor` by hand in your code, passing them as arguments to `ServiceXDataset` and inject custom endpoints and credentials, avoiding the configuration system.
 This is probably only useful for advanced users.

 ## Usage